The Power of Prevention: Advising CA Employers on Litigation Avoidance

-From CDF’s attorney-led webinars and legislative updates, to our CA Labor Law blog, and articles, we provide clients with multiple points of contact and educational resources so they can educate themselves on how to minimize risks, without having to retain counsel.
+From CDF’s attorney-led webinars, legislative updates to our CA Labor Law blog, and articles, provide clients with multiple points of contact and educational resources so they can educate themselves on how to minimize risks, without having to retain counsel.

 - Employee Handbooks

 - Drug Testing Policies